-- Finnfoam's chemical durability is good.
-Finnfoam resists water and inorganic chemicals such as acids and alkaloids.
-It cannot, however, withstand organic chemicals or other hydrocarbon solvents.
+- Finnfoam has good chemical resistance.
+It is resistant to water and inorganic chemicals such as acids and bases, but not organic chemicals or other hydrocarbon solvents

-- Finnfoam is easy to handle.
-It can be worked using regular woodworking tools.
+- Finnfoam is easy to work with.
+The material can be cut with regular woodworking tools

-- Finnfoam does not crumble, sting or produce dust.
-In short, it is pleasant to use.
+- Finnfoam does not crumble or cause prickling or dust, and it is comfortable to use

-- Finnfoam can be painted or coated using latex-based paints and urethane and epoxy resins.
+- Finnfoam can be painted or coated (latex paints as well as urethane and epoxy resins)

 - Finnfoam is suitable for use with all conventional construction materials